tomSlinger/football-performance-tracker/README.md

 ## Add, View, Update & Delete games all in one application.

 ## Created using PHP & MySQL
-### All information is stored on a locally hosted SQL server
+### All information is stored on a locally hosted MySQL server

 ## To Run
 1) Clone to server root